-reported that their business had been affected by prescription drug abuse.
-(National Safety Council)1 in health care costs, hospital visits, and length of hospital stays for employees addicted to pain meds versus their peers.
-(NCBI)2
+in health care costs, hospital visits, and length of hospital stays for employees addicted to pain meds versus their peers.
+(NCBI)

-HEALTH CARE COSTS Substance Use Disorder (SUD) can be expensive to treat.
-But ignoring the issue could wind up costing your clients more.
-And if they are one of the many employers that offers health insurance coverage for employees and their family members, refusing to address addiction in the workplace could be driving up their health care costs.
-THE HEALTH CARE COSTS OF ADDICTION Employees suffering from SUD normally face a myriad of health issues.
-Drugs and alcohol take a toll on a person's immune system, not to mention accidents and injuries that could occur when someone is under the influence which leads to higher health care costs for your clients.
-Workers who are addicted to pain medication are over twice as likely to wind up in the hospital than their peers.
-Those that do usually stay up to twice as long as an employee who isn't suffering from an SUD.2 And each hospital visit means more money out of your clients' pockets to cover their employees' health care costs.
-BEYOND EMPLOYEE HEALTH CARE Most employers also don't realize that the cost of substance use disorders extends far beyond their staff members.
-If a company opts to offer a family option for their employee health care plan (as many employers do), then they're not just covering the costs of the people in their company-they're covering the costs for spouses and children too.
-In most cases, employers cover 73% of family premiums, which includes the increased costs of family members suffering from addiction.2 On average, family members struggling with an untreated SUD could cost employers an additional \$1,267 per person each year.2 AN ADDITIONAL in premium costs to cover employee family members struggling with an untreated SUD.
-(NCBI)2 BOTTOM LINE Whether it's for employees or their dependents, your clients are footing a large portion of the health care bills related to substance use disorder.
+HEALTH CARE COSTS

+Substance use disorder can be expensive to treat.
+But ignoring the issue could wind up costing you more.
+And if you are one of the many employers that offers health insurance coverage for employees and their family members, refusing to address addiction in the workplace could be driving up your health care costs.

+THE HEALTH CARE COSTS OF ADDICTION

+Employees suffering from substance use disorder normally face myriad health issues.
+Drugs and alcohol take a toll on a person's immune system, not to mention accidents and injuries that could occur when someone is under the influence-which leads to higher health care costs for you.
+Workers who are addicted to pain medication are more than twice as likely to wind up in the hospital than their peers.
+Those that do usually stay up to twice as long as an employee who isn't suffering from SUD.
+And each hospital visit means more money out of your pocket to cover their health care costs.

+BEYOND EMPLOYEE HEALTH CARE

+Most employers don't realize that the cost of substance use disorders extends far beyond their staff members.
+If you offer a family option for your employee health care plan (as many employers do), then you're not just covering the costs of people in your company - you're covering the costs of their spouses and children, too.
+In most cases, employers cover 73% of family premiums, which includes the increased costs of family members suffering from addiction.
+On average, family members struggling with an untreated SUD could cost employers an additional \$1,267 per person each year.

+Whether it's for your employees or their dependents, your company is footing a large portion of the health care bills related to substance use disorder.
 And ignoring the issue only leads to higher costs.

+AN ADDITIONAL

+\$1,2007 per person each year

+in premium costs to cover employee family members struggling with an untreated SUD.
+(NCBI)

+Workers

-IN workers have reported that they were injured on the job or felt danger due to a coworker's drinking.
-(NCBI)2
+have reported that they were injured on the job or felt danger due to a coworker's drinking.
+(NCBI)